 Who We Are

-The NIH All of Us Research Program Staff is located in the NIH Office of the Director and is responsible for the planning and operations of the program.
+All of Us Research Program staff members are based in the NIH Office of the Director.
+Staff members are responsible for program planning and operations.

-The All of Us Research Program Advisory Panel provides external oversight and expert advice on the vision, scientific goals, and operations of the All of Us Research Program.
+The All of Us Research Program Advisory Panel provides external oversight and expert advice on the program’s vision, scientific goals, and operations.

-The Participant Partners serve on several All of Us committees to help support the design, implementation, and governance of the program.
+Participant partners serve on many All of Us committees, helping support the program’s design, implementation, and governance.

-The Trans-NIH Liaisons Coordinating Team is composed of scientific leaders across NIH who support activities of the All of Us Research Program, provide input on scientific opportunities, and share information with their respective offices, institutes, and centers.
+The Trans-NIH Liaisons Coordinating Team is made up of scientific leaders from across NIH.
+They help support program activities and offer input on scientific opportunities.
+They also share program information with their Offices, Institutes, and Centers.

 Through a set of funding awards, All of Us also works with various institutions, organizations, and community groups.
 Learn about the program’s funding and partners.